Cravtec/clinic/README.md

 ## Main aims of the project.

-* Dashboard for patients and employees to manage their accounts.
+* Dashboard for patients and employees to manage their accounts(CRUD).
 * Calendar for easy appointment booking
 * Managing appointments form patient and staff
 * System to create new patients and staff